Elder Care Planning & Funding Care

-The cost of long-term care for seniors varies as much as the types of care available and the degree of assistance you or a loved one need.
+The cost of long-term care for seniors varies as much as the types of at home elder care available and the degree of assistance you or a loved one need.

 In this article, we review some of the more common funding options for senior housing and long-term care services.
 Senior care can range from a few hours a week of personal care or companionship from an in-home care provider, to full-time in-home care, to skilled nursing care in a nursing home.